 By recognizing outstanding achievements from across the globe and the brilliant people behind them, we celebrate the legacy of our namesake, Benjamin Franklin—America’s great citizen scientist, inventor, and civic leader whose impact can be seen all around us today.
 In this spirit, The Franklin Institute invites you to nominate candidates for the Benjamin Franklin Medals, the Bower Award and Prize for Achievement in Science, and the Bower Award for Business Leadership.

 Nominees must be living and award recipients are expected to participate in the ceremony at which their awards are presented.
 Medalists are also expected to participate in additional educational and social events during The Franklin Institute Awards Week.
 Events take place each spring locally to The Franklin Institute in Philadelphia, Pennsylvania, USA.

 Nominations are accepted from any individual or organization, including self-nominations.

 The Benjamin Franklin Medals – Nominations Welcome

 The Benjamin Franklin Medals are awarded annually and span seven disciplines of science and engineering: chemistry, civil and mechanical engineering, computer and cognitive science, earth and environmental science, electrical engineering, life science, and physics.
-Recipients of the Benjamin Franklin Medals receive an honorarium of $10,000 per award.
+Recipients of the Benjamin Franklin Medals receive 14-karat gold medals and honoraria of $10,000 per award.
 Nominations for the Benjamin Franklin Medals are accepted at any time.

 The Bower Award and Prize for Achievement in Science is presented for outstanding achievement in a different, predetermined field of interest each year.
 As stipulated by the will of Henry Bower, this award includes a 14-karat gold medal and a $250,000 cash prize.
-The theme of the 2022 Bower Award and Prize for Achievement in Science is Decision-Making.
+The theme of the 2023 Bower Award and Prize for Achievement in Science is Safe, Sustainable, Resilient Civil Infrastructure.

 The Bower Award for Business Leadership – Nominations Welcome